 “Sarah’s known that I’ve been into Darryl since…I don’t know…like, the beginning of last year.
 She promised me that she wouldn’t go out with him.”
 She continued the conversation while bounding up the stairs, two at a time and down the hall to her bedroom, which was in a desperate need of a design overhaul.
-She couldn’t remember how many times she’s promised herself that the “New Kids on the Block” and “Ricky Martin” posters would finally come down, but in the end, never quite came to fruition.
+She couldn’t remember how many times she’s promised herself that the “Timberlake” and “Bieber” posters would finally come down, but in the end, never quite came to fruition.
 The Justins’ appeared to be on the wall for good.

 The only thing in her room that represented the future she was interested in was the massive make-up desk and chair her parents had given her last year.
 That, and about five hundred different types of make-up; foundations, polishes, blushes, and eye-liners.
 She had assembled a collection that would be the envy of many professional make-up artists and she took a lot of pride and her ability to sit any of her friends down in the chair and have them leave looking and feeling amazing.
 Her girl-friends had given her the nickname “Killer” because, despite its ominous sound, she always created killer looks.

 “Chet…really?
 Chet?
 O.M.G.
 Shirley, have you lost your mind?
 I don’t care how rich his parents are, that kid is an absolute freak.
 He’s got more piercings than both of us combined.”
 She broke into unrestrained laughter at whatever response she received from the other end of her earpiece.
 “You need help, girl.
 You’re a friggin’ mess; but you know that already…right?”
 From her free ear Daniella heard a loud knock at the front door.
 Normally, she wouldn’t be in any rush to see who it was but there was something about the knock that caught her off-guard.
 It was louder and one would expect, the kind of authoritative pounding that makes one think the door will crack or at very least the police must be on the other side.

 After opening the package with precision seen only in operating theatres, she began sifting through the Styrofoam peanuts to find a very unexpected surprise: make-up samples.
 She didn’t remember ordering anything lately, but since she had been putting her make-up tutorials on Youtube there were companies that would send unsolicited samples for her to review.
 It hadn’t happened a lot, but was becoming more frequent as her subscribers increased and was always a pleasant surprise.
 It was like getting a birthday present…just because; it always made her day.